Non-Bloch band theory of generalized eigenvalue problems: Transfer matrix in tight-binding models

-for the sake of simplicity.
 We note that taking a sufficiently large supercell ensures Eq.~(\ref{eqappa4}).
-Indeed, if $J_L=J_R$, the physical interpretation of Eq.~(\ref{eqappa4}) is that, in a given supercell, no sublattice sites are connected to both the left and right adjacent supercells.
-Meanwhile, Eq.~(\ref{eqappa5}) means that, in a given supercell, $r$ sublattice sites are connected to the adjacent supercell.
-In this situation, we derive the transfer matrix of the systems from Eq.~(\ref{eqappa3}).
+Indeed, the physical interpretation of Eq.~(\ref{eqappa4}) is that, in a given supercell, no sublattice sites are connected to both the left and right adjacent supercells.
+For the sake of simplicity, we further assume that

+which means that, in a given supercell, $r$ sublattice sites are connected to the adjacent supercell.
+In that situation, we derive the transfer matrix of the systems from Eq.~(\ref{eqappa3}).
 To this end, we utilize the singular value decompositions of the hopping matrices given by

 where $\Xi_L$ and $\Xi_R$ are $r\times r$ diagonal matrices including the singular values of $J_L$ and $J_R$, respectively, and $X,Y,V$, and $W$ are $s\times r$ matrices satisfying

 and

 It is worth noting that Eq.~(\ref{eqappa8}) is always ensured because of Eq.~(\ref{eqappa4}).
 We can then rewrite Eq.~(\ref{eqappa3}) as